 Depending on the employer you train with, your industry placement may be completed as a block, on day release or as a mix of the two.
 You may be able to split your time between more than one placement, to gain more diverse experience.

-Once you’ve completed your T Level, you’ll be able to go into skilled employment at entry level.
-Alternatively, you could apply for a higher or degree apprenticeship , or a university place to continue your professional training in construction.
+Once you’ve completed your T Level, you’ll be able to apply for jobs in skilled employment at entry level.
+Alternatively, you could apply for a higher or degree apprenticeship, or a university place to continue your professional training in construction.

 The employer offering your industry placement may recommend that you apply for a job in their company, or may be able to provide a reference to help you find work after your course.